 When the frost season starts, jatropha can be covered with the blanket since they are frost-tender.
 Even if the plant is affected by the frost nothing is lost only the leaves will wilt and drop away.
 The plant will bounce back nicely once the spring returns.

 Jatropha can be pruned at any time.
 They can be pruned as a single trunk for tree growth, or tip pruned for internal branching.
 Tip pruning will give the appearance of a shrub giving the plant a round shape.

 The stems of the jatropha will produce a milky sap when they are cut.
-This milky spa is irritating to the sensitive skin.
+This milky sap is irritating to sensitive skin.
 And most importantly all the parts of the jatropha are toxic.
-So planting jatropha in the areas accessible to the children and pets needs extra care.
+So planting jatropha in areas accessible to children and pets needs to be conducted with extra care.